Varadkar returns as Irish leader in political job-share deal

 Associated Press

 Lawmakers voted to approve Varadkar’s nomination to replace Micheál Martin during a special session of the Dail, the lower house of Ireland’s parliament.
-He will be officially confirmed later at a meeting with President Michael D. Higgins.
+His appointment was confirmed when he received the seal of office from President Michael D. Higgins, Ireland’s head of state.

 Martin has served as Ireland’s leader, or taoiseach, since an election in 2020 that produced a historic coalition agreement between his Fianna Fáil party and Varadkar’s Fine Gael.